khattam/MirrorMind-AI/README.md

 <summary><h3>✨ Agent Builder: CREATE YOUR CHAMPION</h3></summary>

-This is the **KILLER
-This i
-s the **CROWN JEWEL** of MirrorMinds.
+This is the **CROWN JEWEL** of MirrorMind.
 Build your own custom ethical AI agent in 4 steps:

 ```mermaid
 graph LR